 There is no such thing as the perfect candidate.
-There is either the candidate which meets most of your requirements or sometimes more than that and there is another which doesn’t.
+There is either a candidate who meets most of your requirements or sometimes more than that, and there is a candidate who doesn’t.

-Progile Tech’s PMO consulting services have a track record for providing clients with solutions that improve projects and portfolio performance.
-With top PMO consultants who have been in the industry for more than 20 years, your company is in good hands.
+Progile Tech’s PMO consulting services team have a track record of providing clients with solutions that improve projects and portfolio performance. with top PMO Consultants who have been in the industry for more than 20 years, your company is in good hands.